Melaka Malay's F.A.

-Persatuan Bola Sepak Melayu Melaka or the Melaka Malay's Football Association, is a football organization established in 2020 in the Malaysian state of Melaka (Malacca).
+Melaka Malay's Football Association (Persatuan Bola Sepak Melayu Melaka), is a football organization established in 2020 in the Malaysian state of Melaka (Malacca).
 Unlike the Melaka Football Association (MAFA) which manages professional football teams and leagues in the state, PBMM focuses specifically on organizing football activities involving the Malay community in Melaka and operates domestic tournaments football known as the Agong Cup and the Piala Emas Raja-Raja.

 History

 PBMM was established to preserve and promote the Malay football heritage in Melaka.
 In November 2023, Mohd Ridhwan Mohd Ali was appointed as the new President of this association.

 PBMM’s main focus is participating in traditional and historic tournaments such as: